Anita Mason

-Anita Frances Mason (1942-2020) was an English novelist, best known as a former Booker Prize nominee.
-She is the author of eight novels, including The Illusionist (1983), The Racket (1990), and The Right Hand of the Sun (2008).
+Anita Frances Mason (30 July 1942 – 8 September 2020) was an English novelist, best known as a Booker Prize nominee.
+She was the author of eight novels, including The Illusionist (1983), The Racket (1990), and The Right Hand of the Sun (2008).

 Background

-Mason was born 30 July 1942 in Bristol, England.
+Anita France Mason was born in Bristol, England on 30 July 1942.
 She was an only child.
 Her mother was a housewife, and her father worked at a factory that manufactured aircraft engines.
 She attended The Red Maids' School, in Bristol.
 After studying English at Oxford University, Mason eventually began writing after periods spent working in publishing, journalism and organic farming.
 Mason is the author of eight novels to date, as well as a number of short stories.
 Mason is also the editor of Frome Hundred (2004), a collection of articles, poems and stories contributed by people from the area of Frome (Somerset, UK) at a number of writing workshops.
 Anita Mason died of polymyositis in Bristol on 8 September 2020.

 At the time of her death, Mason had written three short novels that remain unpublished.
 These were Chuichui, set in contemporary Haiti, Suppose, set in contemporary Israel, and Andromeda, a dystopian tale set in south-west England that follows the consequences of the mass suicide of animals.

 Career

 Mason's novels include Bethany (Hamish Hamilton, 1981); The Illusionist (Hamish Hamilton, 1983), which was nominated for the 1983 Booker Prize in the UK; The War Against Chaos (Hamish Hamilton, 1988); The Racket (Constable 1990), shortlisted for the Fawcett prize 1990; Angel (Hamish Hamilton, 1994), which was also published with the alternative title Reich Angel; The Yellow Cathedral (Spinsters Ink, 2002); Perfection (Spinsters Ink, 2003); and The Right Hand of the Sun, published by John Murray in September 2008;.
 Her short stories "Irma" and "Interpretation" have been included in the collections Winter's Tales, volumes 6 and 9, respectively (Constable, 1990 & 1993, ed.
 Robin Baird-Smith).

-Mason has taken up a number of fellowships at British academic institutions, such as Leeds, Warwick and Bath Spa Universities.
+Mason took up a number of fellowships at British academic institutions, such as Leeds, Warwick and Bath Spa Universities.